AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 Some may also say that `?page=2` looks nicer than an encoded exclusive start key (which itself may consist of several key-value pairs, possibly as a base64-encoded structure), but this might just be vanity.

 What if, for whatever reason, we wanted to bring back those old-school, things-were-better-back-in-the-old-days page numbers?

+**In this post I will detail a _duct tape_ solution that augments a DynamoDB table with Redis.
+It has been happily running in production for well over a year.
+It provides very fast pagination on a total store of half a billion entries, partitioned into sets ranging from a few hundred to several million.**

 # The pattern: map exclusive start keys to a numeric index
 An exclusive start key is just a structure containing the keys needed to _resume_ the query and grab the next n items.
 It is nothing more than a reference point.